varshankumar/CS146/Extra Credit/HeapPriorityQueue.md

 After removing 16, the heap will be rearranged to get the next highest priority element, 14, at the top.

 It is possible to use a max heap as a min heap without writing a new implementation for a min heap.
 We can convert a max heap into a min heap by using heapsort with the inverse condition, the min becomes the max.
 We can remove the topmost element and swap it with the bottom-right-most element.
-We can repeat this heapify process with the oppisite condition, checking if the children are smaller than the parent, instead of checking if the children are greater than the parent.
+We can repeat this heapify process with the opposite condition, checking if the children are smaller than the parent, instead of checking if the children are greater than the parent.

+Pseudocode:
+Heap(max_heap):
+ 	while heap.max>heap.max.left or heap.max>heap.max.right:
+		min_heap.append(max_heap.poll())
+		max_heap.heapify()